armanriazi/private/docs/self/english/en-about.md

 > I hope you have a good time

-> Let me explain about my self to into to you
+> Let me explain about my self to introduce to you

 > I have been working on the Blockchain ecosystem as a CryptoTrader and Blockchain developer.